Reason to Celebrate

 Talk to students about the celebrations that happen at school.
 Ask them what they like about them and how they can be improved.
 Find out what they think about the food and beverages offered.
 Is it necessary to offer food and beverages?
 Could the choices be improved?

-If you decide that food is necessary at celebrations, use the Tips for Celebrations (see Tools) to make the menu more nutritious (e.g. serve fruit and/or veggies at all celebrations).
+If you decide that food is necessary at celebrations, use the Tips for Celebrations (see Helpful Tools and Activities) to make the menu more nutritious (e.g. serve fruit and/or veggies at all celebrations).
 These tips must be followed to earn this badge!

 Now that you have made improvements to your celebration(s), it’s time to have some fun!
 Choose at least one of the activities below to get everyone excited about the new and improved celebrations, or come up with your own fun idea!